Florida’s Washington County: From Waterfalls to Wolves

 It’s one of the coolest things you’ll find in Florida.

 If you’re searching for a high-tech waterpark with high-end aquatic attractions, head to Orlando.

 But if you don’t mind spending five bucks for a day at an old-fashioned watering hole with ziplines, rope swings, diving boards, and slides, head over to Holmes Creek.
 Located in the southwest corner of the county near Vernon, the plain and simple water park also rents single and double kayaks and canoes, and makes things easy by driving guests upriver so they can put in before paddling downstream.
 En route back to the park, most stop for a dip at the frigid and glassy Crystal Spring.

 The whole operation brings to mind simpler times when a tree, a rope swing, and a river meant hours of entertainment.
 Here on the banks of Holmes Creek in Washington County, it still does.

 Geocaching, a modern-day treasure hunting activity, has attracted thousands of participants.
 For a list of coordinates that lead to places selected for their natural beauty and cultural heritage in the four quadrants of Washington County, visit Washington County Heritage GeoTrail.
 Geocaching tours in Florida can be a whole lot of fun.

-Sandwiched between two separated sections of Holmes County, in addition to being home to French’s Oyster Bar (a popular seafood and hamburger restaurant on U.S. 90) the community also hosts the Worm Fiddlin’ Festival each September.
+Sandwiched between two separated sections of Holmes County, the community is home to French’s Oyster Bar (a popular seafood and hamburger restaurant on U.S. 90).

 Moss Hill Church